hack-monk/backup-assistant/README.md

 - **Intelligent Deduplication**: Uses SHA256 hashing to detect file changes
 - **Incremental Backups**: Only copies new or modified files
+- **Destination Duplicate Detection**: Optionally scans the destination drive and skips files that already exist there
 - **Metadata Tracking**: SQLite database tracks file history and modification times
 - **User-Friendly GUI**: PyQt5-based interface with progress tracking
 - **Session Logging**: Detailed logs of all backup operations